hasnaties/internRoadmap/readme.md

 # MERN Stack Developer Training Roadmap

-## Week 2: Introduction to React.js
+## Week 3: Building Full-Stack Applications with MERN

 ### FinanceMarket-Backend (In progress)

 - Created Models for User, Product and Blog.
 - Set up endpoints to fetch profile, products and blogs.

+## Week 2: Introduction to React.js

 ### FinanceMarket-React (Ready for review)